Spread Group: Spreadshirt era (2001-2020)

 Spreadshirt was founded on 20 June 2002 by Lukasz Gadowski and Matthias Spieß.
 Spieß already had experience in founding companies.
 The other managing director, Michael Petersen, joined the company as a partner in the summer of 2004.
 In 2006, the company form was changed from a GmbH (limited liability company) to an AG (joint-stock company).
 Spreadshirt had a revenue of ca. €8.7 million in 2005 and 190 employees as of January 2006.

 London-based venture-capital firm Accel Partners invested in Spreadshirt in 2006.
 Some of the money was used to buy French company la Fraise, which hosted Europe's largest ongoing T-shirt design contest online.

 On 1 August 2007, Gadowski relinquished his position as chairman of the board of directors at Spreadshirt.
 He has continued to serve as chairman of the supervisory board since 2008.
 Gadowski's successor was Jana Eggers, a U.S. citizen who served as CEO of Spreadshirt until November 2010.
 In May 2011, former Chief Marketing Officer Philip Rooke was appointed CEO.
-Co-founder and former CTO Matthias Spieß has moved to the supervisory board (since July 2014).
+Co-founder and former CTO Matthias Spieß has served on the supervisory board since July 2014.

 In July 2014, Spreadshirt added the corporate brand Yink to Spreadshirt.de.
 Yink had emerged from Deutsche Druckservice (later Spreadshirt Bulk).
 The volume-order service has been part of the portfolio since 2004, and still remains a division of Spreadshirt today.

 La Fraise closed its company gates in July 2014, but its Irish subsidiary La Fraise Ltd. still exists as of May 2022.

 In 2015, the fifth production site was established in Krupka.

 On 7 January 2016, Spreadshirt announced the closure of the Spreadshirt Manufacturing Deutschland GmbH in Leipzig, laying off 26 employees.
 This production site handled 10% of the European order volume.
 As of January 2016, there were two other European production sites in Legnica (Poland) and Krupka (Czech Republic).
-On 12 April, a Spreadshirt spokesperson said they would "start a new attempt at the Leipzig site", with 17 out of the 26 employees who are looking to return.